Hire Chinese Employees in China

 How to Attract Chinese People in China, What to Pay Attention to

 In China, we have certain “seasons” when people are willing or not to change a job.

 The “rush time” for “job movers” will be in the April-May period.
 This is after people receive their annual bonuses, which usually happens in March-April time.

 The hardest timing to look for employees will be from December to February, just “before the bonus time.”
 Employees would not want to lose their bonus obviously.

 But there are some solutions to it if you can’t wait until May.
 Here at New Horizons we used to deal with this kind of situation on a regular basis and can offer you the most suitable solutions for every particular case.

 At any time of the year, there is a big competition between companies to recruit the best talent in the market.
 To “win” the right talent you should consider the following options:

 - Additional benefits (such as annual leave, allowances, insurance plan, training and professional development programs, etc.);

 - Attractive career development opportunity.

-Talking about attractive salary package: you need to understand the average market salary for the role you are hiring for, taking under consideration the city where the employee will be based, and a current compensation package of the candidate.
+Talking about an attractive salary package: you need to understand the average market salary for the role you are hiring for, taking into consideration the city where the employee will be based, and a current compensation package of the candidate.
 The average salary increase for an employee joining a new company will be 10-20% to his current package.